 The community deserves to be financially confident in retirement.
-People spend their working lifetime contributing a portion of their income to a compulsory savings system, and it is fair to expect a dignified retirement commensurate with this sacrifice in return.
-Preservation of their savings requires the community to forego expenditure today, so that they can enjoy a comfortable standard of living in retirement.
+People spend their working lifetime contributing a portion of their income to a compulsory savings system, and reasonably expect a dignified retirement commensurate with this sacrifice in return.
+Preservation of savings requires the community to forego expenditure today, so that they can enjoy a comfortable standard of living in retirement.
 The Bill must enshrine an enduring commitment to the achievement of retirement outcomes that meet these community expectations.

-A clear and effective benchmark to measure superannuation proposals against in years to come is required to liberate superannuation policy from constant political tinkering.
-As the pool of private savings grows, there will be an ever increasing temptation for future governments to significantly change a system that is the envy of the developed world.
+Clear and effective benchmarks to measure superannuation proposals against in years to come are required to guard against constant political tinkering.
+ASFA recommends benchmarking against the social and fiscal goals of the system.
+We recognise that improvements to adequacy over time must be delivered in a fiscally sustainable manner.

+However, as the system matures and the pool of private savings grows, future governments should be discouraged from trading away retirement objectives to achieve unrelated policy goals.
 The Bill must protect against this and give Australians confidence that their retirement savings are safe from such erosion now and into the future.